 Through our Integrated Ecological Farming Programme (earlier known as the Alternative Livelihood Programme), introduced in 2016, GAR teaches smallholders and communities sustainable agriculture practices and encourages them to grow their own and more varied subsistence crops to increase food security and self-sufficiency and generate additional income.

-Our investment in community economic empowerment and conservation partnerships considers the needs and aspirations of local communities.
+Our investment in Bright Future Initiative and conservation partnerships considers the needs and aspirations of local communities.